SwissDataScienceCenter/renku-data-services/components/renku_data_services/search/query_manual.md

 ## Keywords

-Entities with certain keywoards can be searched, where multiple keywards given in one field term are combined via *OR* and multiple field-terms are combined via *AND*.
+Entities with certain keywords can be searched, where multiple keywords given in one field term are combined via *OR* and multiple field-terms are combined via *AND*.
 Keywords have to match exactly (no typos allowed).